 What is an asset-based carrier?

-Asset-based carriers are trucking companies that work directly with shippers and own their equipment.
+Asset-based carriers are trucking companies that work directly with shippers and own their equipment to provide truckload services.
 Large asset-based carriers may own hundreds or thousands of trucks, and employ drivers to operate them.
 Many shippers prefer asset carriers over traditional freight brokers because of their reputation for reliability.

 Asset carriers can indeed be a reliable option, but this heavily depends on how well the carrier’s capabilities align with a shipper’s freight network and transportation needs.
 This is one of several considerations shippers should keep in mind when working with assets and determining how to include them as part of a broader freight transportation strategy.